 The best solutions are found in preventing roof condensation from ever happening.
 This is accomplished through a combination of proper roof venting and insulation.
 Roof venting allows warm air to escape before condensation can occur.
 Adequate insulation prevents extremely warm air from reaching the attic or crawlspace.

 Once roof condensation is identified, mitigation procedures must be implemented.
 The affected area must be properly ventilated, dried out, and then modified to prevent future problems.
 Modifications include new roof vents and better insulation.
 Any mold or mildew observed in the space should also be treated right away.

 If you’ve noticed water spots or leaks anywhere in your house, don’t assume your roof is leaking.
 It may be a problem of condensation.
-Contact A & J Reliable so we can come out and take a look.
+Contact A & J Reliable, Inc. so we can come out and take a look.
 If there’s anything wrong with your roof, we’ll get it fixed.